Zain-Hamid-Khan/CrickBlast/README.md

-# CricBlast_GUI
+# CrickBlast_GUI

-CricBlast_GUI is a C# application that includes functionalities for managing user accounts, playing matches, and other related operations.
+CrickBlast_GUI is a C# application that includes functionalities for managing user accounts, playing matches, and other related operations.
 This repository contains various classes that handle different parts of the application.

 ## Table of Contents